HyperLan-git/Synthmania/README.md

 - [discord](https://discord.gg/WnU84Aqtnb)

 Maybe I'll actually do something right and code short scripts to detect your platform and install everything automatically (WIP but try).

+Current focus: Making decent visuals in menus and adding a score screen.

+# Rights
+Every sound, image, font, etc... in this should be free to use to my knowledge without any mentioning of the authors or of any licence.
+I still have kept the mails of the authors and will try to contact them just to be sure.
+Freeware ftw.